raspberrypi/pico-sdk/CONTRIBUTING.md

 **NOTE:** Development takes place on the `develop` branch in this repository.
 Please open your https://github.com/raspberrypi/pico-sdk/pulls[pull request] (PR) against the [`develop`](https://github.com/raspberrypi/pico-sdk/tree/develop) branch, pull requests against the `master` branch will automatically CI fail checks and will not be accepted.
 You will be asked to rebase your PR against `develop` and if you do not do so, your PR will be closed.

-While we are happy to take contributions, big or small, changes in the toolchain may have knock-on effects in other places so it is possible that apparently benign pull requests that make seemingly small changes could be refused for fairly opaque reasons.
+While we are happy to take contributions, big or small, changes in the SDK may have knock-on effects in other places so it is possible that apparently benign pull requests that make seemingly small changes could be refused.

-## Code Style
+### Code Style

-If you are contributing new or updated code please make an effort to match the existing code style, particularly:
+If you are contributing new or updated code please match the existing code style, particularly:

 * Use 4 spaces for indentation rather than tabs.
 * Braces are required for everything except single line `if` statements.
 * Opening braces should not be placed on a new line.

-## Licensing
+### Licensing

 Code in this repository is lisensed under the [BSD-3 License](LICENSE.TXT).
 By contributing content to this repository you are agreeing to place your contributions under this licence.